 On February 15th 2018, the Coffee Collective will celebrate their 10th Anniversary by selling all cups of coffee for DKK 10 but with the option of paying whatever you want.
 All proceeds will be donated to their coffee producer Kieni in Kenya.
 I’m definitely going – are you?

-If you’re a coffee lover (read: nerd) like me, feel free to drop a comment below.
-I’d love to hear from you.
+If you’re a coffee lover (read: nerd) like us, feel free to drop a comment below. we’d love to hear from you.

 Follow Us on Social Media YouTube Anders Husa & Kaitlin Orr Instagram @andershusa @carnivorr Facebook Anders Husa & Kaitlin Orr Join Our Food Community The HungriesBecome a Patron!